rojon009/tailwind-landing-page/README.md

 ### `yarn css:watch`

-Run this command after `yarn css:watch` it will see for changes and update css file just in time.
+Run this command after `yarn start` it will see for changes and update css file just in time.